formbio/laava/workflows/laava/inputs.md

 These string inputs are used to guide the handling of the file inputs above.

-- ITR labels used in the vector annotation BED file: itr_label_1, itr_label_2
+- ITR labels used in the vector annotation BED file: itr_label_1, itr_label_2, mitr_label
     - These are case-sensitive and must match exactly.
-    - The order does not matter: LAAVA will check for the presence of both labels in the annotation BED file, and treat the first match as the left (5') ITR and the second as the right (3') ITR.
+    - The order does not matter: LAAVA will check for the presence of all the given labels in the annotation BED file, and treat the first match as the left (5') ITR and the second as the right (3') ITR.
 If the annotation uses the same label for both, e.g. 'ITR', you only need to specify itr_label_1 as 'ITR', and that label will correctly match both ITR regions in the annotation BED.
+    - For scAAV vector constructs, the mutant ITR (mITR) should be specified with mitr_label instead of itr_label_2.
+The location of this ITR relative to the payload (left or right, 5' or 3') will be used in classification to distinguish "itr-partial" (originating in the wild-type ITR, likely packaged) from "unclassified (originating in the mITR, likely an artifact).
-    - If both fields are left blank, LAAVA will fall back to the legacy mode of looking for a region labeled "vector" instead.
+    - If these fields are left blank, LAAVA will fall back to the legacy mode of looking for a region labeled "vector" instead.
 - Sequence IDs used in the packaging FASTA file: repcap_name, helper_name, lambda_name
     - These are case-sensitive and must match exactly.